Python3pkg/Nappy/wiki/Shell-Command.md

     % nr -wM ++ '{ "description" : "The label of this metric is +" }'

+and then for grins

+    % nr -wn -+ + +1

 which won't confuse anyone except for you.

-As a convenient shorthand, instead of specifying a full-on JSON set of attributes you specify either ONE of these:
+As a convenient shorthand, instead of specifying a full-on JSON set of attributes you may specify either ONE of these:

 * private - Creates the metric as an unlisted (i.e., _private_) metric.
 The default is listed (not private).
 Exactly the same as if you had specified `'{ "private" : true }'`
 * 2342 - (any float/integer value) - Creates the metric with the given initial value.
 The default is zero.
 Exactly the same as if you had specified `'{ "value" : 2342 }'`

+So, for example:

     % nr -wM +newMetric private
     6296105586510559349